mandalaoui/Netfilm/README.md

 - Manages API requests over HTTP using a multi-threaded approach with ThreadPool.

 ### Client (React):
+Communicates with the server via HTTP requests using fetch().
+Provides UI for authentication, movie browsing, search, and viewing recommendations.
+Implements a Dark/Light mode toggle stored in localStorage.

+### Client (Android):
-- Communicates with the server via HTTP requests using `fetch()`.
+Communicates with the server via HTTP requests using RetroFit.
-- Provides UI for authentication, movie browsing, search, and viewing recommendations.
+Provides UI for authentication, movie browsing, search, and viewing recommendations.
-- Implements a Dark/Light mode toggle stored in `localStorage`.
+Implements a Dark/Light mode toggle stored in localStorage.
-- Uses a simple global state without Redux/Context API.

 ## API Design